 Building Biology Series - healthy, human-centred, high performance design: Session 2.
 Building Biology - Compliant Material Specification - London

-The Building Biology movement is growing with over 6000 architects, doctors, surveyors, material suppliers etc trained internationally to create interiors which promote life within the built environment.
-We believe this course will be a fantastic way to gain an in depth understanding of all aspects of healthy building design.
+The Building Biology movement is growing with over 6000 architects, doctors, surveyors and material suppliers trained internationally to create interiors which promote life within the built environment.

 Event Two: Building Biology - Compliant Material Specification